restlet/restlet-tutorial/modules/org.restlet.tutorial.webapi/README.md

 * For eclipse users : run ```mvn eclipse:eclipse```

 > For further instruction about running a Maven project : [Building a project with Maven](http://maven.apache.org/run-maven/index.html)

-### Create a MySQL database

-A script was created : ```scripts/mysql.script```.
-You just have to execute it in your MySQL console (you must have admin rights).
-If you want to change settings to access you database, you can do it in ```org.restlet.tutorial.persistence.PersistenceService.java```.

 ### Run this application